Interested in transferring?

 The UW Transfer Application

-1. The first step in applying to the Allen School is to submit the UW Transfer Application for Autumn or Spring quarter.
+• The first step in applying to the Allen School is to submit the UW transfer application for spring or autumn quarter.

-2. You should list either Computer Science or Computer Engineering as your first choice major.
+• You should list either Computer Science or Computer Engineering as your first or second choice major.

-3. If there is another major on campus that interests you, you have the option to list it as your second choice major.
-If you are listing a second choice major, please make sure you learn about their admission process since admission to majors varies by major.
-Since Allen School applicants are considered in one pool, you should not list an Allen School major as your second choice major.
+• If there is another major on campus that interests you, you have the option to list two potential major choices.
+If you are listing a second major, please make sure you learn about their admission process since admission to majors varies by major.
+Since Allen School applicants are considered in one pool, you should not list an Allen School major as your second major.
+There are plenty of other computing-related majors at the UW.

 If you miss the UW application deadline, you will not be able to apply to the Allen School as a transfer applicant.
-The links below may help you in planning for your UW Transfer Application.
+The UW Office of Admissions - Transfer Students and Spring Quarter UW Applicants websites may help you in planning for your UW transfer application.

-1. The next step for transfer applicants who want to be considered for direct admission to the Allen School is to fill out an Allen School Departmental Supplemental Application (departmental application).
+• The next step for transfer applicants who want to be considered for direct transfer admission into the Allen School is to fill out an Allen School departmental application.

-2. In order to be eligible, students must have their prerequisites completed by the departmental application deadline (see the preparing to apply section for more details).
+• In order to be eligible, students must have their prerequisites completed by the departmental application deadline for the quarter they intend to apply (see the Minimum Academic Requirements section for more details).

-3. Please note that the departmental application is completely separate from the UW Transfer Application and will generally be open for about two weeks before it is due.
+• Please note that the departmental application is completely separate from the UW transfer application and will generally be open for about two weeks before it is due.

 You are welcome to begin working on your departmental application essay before the application opens.
 The departmental application essay prompt can be found here.
 If you are having trouble completing the application, there is a “help” tool that can be very useful for answering your questions.
 If you cannot find the answer using the “help” tool, you can email our transfer recruitment team at outreach@cs.washington.edu

-A group of students and academic advisers arranged in two rows — kneeling in front and standing behind — smile for the camera, with one person holding a multi-colored plush toy that looks like a sheep
+A group of students and academic advisers arranged in two rows — kneeling in front and standing behind — smile for the camera, with one person holding a multi-colored plush llama toy

-All academic requirements must be met by the departmental application deadline for the quarter that you are applying.
+In order to be eligible to apply for direct transfer admissions into Computer Science or Computer Engineering, applicants must complete all minimum academic requirements by the appropriate departmental application deadline.
+Applicants are encouraged to apply for the first available quarter of admissions after completing their minimum academic requirements.
 If any academic requirements are not satisfied, the applicant is not yet eligible for transfer admission.

 • Transfer applicants must complete a minimum of 30 graded credits prior to applying.
 Credit by exam programs like AP and IB, while transferable, are not considered graded credit and cannot be counted toward this requirement.

-• Transfer applicants must meet the Allen School's prerequisite courses for admission (listed below).
+• Transfer applicants must meet the Allen School's prerequisite course requirements for transfer admissions (listed below using UW course numbers).
 These courses must be completed and graded prior to the departmental application deadline.

 • Subject Area